nejrariizviic/Designing-Corporate-Identity-and-Marketing-Materials---AL-NE-Natural-Cosmetics/README.md

 These visual elements are conceptual design materials, created to showcase a possible brand look.

- 1. How to access and use:
+ 1. How to access and use the design materials:

 - Clone or download the repository.
 - Open files using the recommended software (Adobe Photoshop, Inkscape, etc.).
 - Follow the provided guidelines for correct implementation.

- 2. 3D Models:
+ 2. 3D models:
 - Download the files from the 3D model folder.
 - There are two versions of the models:
    - Bottle models – examples of cosmetic packaging design.